OpenEvalProject/evals/manuscripts/elife-10396/v2/manuscript.md

 Here, we monitored chromosome condensation in living yeast cells by using two microscopy assays, allowing us to distinguish long-range contraction of chromosomes along their longitudinal axis from short-range chromatin compaction.
 The first assay has been used before (Petrova et al., 2013; Guacci et al., 1994; Vas et al., 2007), but did not detect a role for histone phosphorylation during regular mitoses (Neurohr et al., 2011).
 The second assay, introduced here, uses fluorophore quenching to show that nucleosome-nucleosome interaction via H3 phosphorylation and in an Hst2-dependent manner promotes short-range compaction of mitotic chromatin in vivo.
 This enhanced packing is evidenced by the increased quenching of fluorophores when the chromosome locus is decorated by multiple copies of a fluorescent reporter.
 The quenching effect was observed similarly well whether we used GFP or mCherry as a fluorophore, and independently of whether it was fused to TetR or to LacI.
 Though we cannot exclude any local effects of the repetitive nature of the TetO and LacO repeats on chromatin compaction, this novel fluorescence-based assay allows for a simple detection of chromatin compaction states.
 Beyond promoting chromosome segregation, the exact function of this compaction process will be interesting to address.
 Our studies establish that chromatin compaction does not displace DNA-associated proteins such as TetR or LacI, as a strong cleansing model would predict.
 Although they do not exclude that other DNA-binding factors might be removed from the DNA during this process, these data suggest that compaction might serve other functions, such as to change the biophysical properties of the chromatin fiber during segregation.
 Chromatin compaction might for example affect the local stiffness, elasticity and mechanical resistance of chromosomes to facilitate their decatenation, protection and movement during anaphase.

-Related to this, it is remarkable that the
+Related to this, it is remarkable that the H3 S10D mutation is able to establish an Hst2-dependent and constitutive state of compaction and contraction, as evidenced by both assays, without affecting much growth and viability.
+We propose that this mutation strongly boosts the recruitment and activation of Hst2 all along chromosomes by mimicking the phosphorylated state of histone H3.
+Two models may explain how H3 S10D elicits its effects.
+In the first, H3 S10D might lead to hyper-activation of chromatin compaction by over-recruitment of Hst2, such that it might shorten the chromosome axis, independently of the contraction machinery.
+However, the following observations speak against this idea: I. crosslinking studies do not indicate that H3 S10D increases nucleosome-nucleosome interaction (Wilkins et al., 2014), II. fluorescence quenching of TetR-mCherry and LacI-GFP is not enhanced in the H3 S10D mutant (Figure 1B,C) compared with WT anaphase cells, and III. phosphorylation of H3 S10 does promote the condensin-dependent and Hst2-dependent contraction of artificially long chromosomes (Neurohr et al., 2011; Wilkins et al., 2014).
+Thus, these data support an alternative model: Hst2 may stimulate condensin function, and hyper-activation of Hst2 by H3 S10D may promote this effect and thereby chromosome arm contraction.
+To fully distinguish between these two models it will be important to investigate the effect of the H3 S10D mutation on condensin loading and activity.
+Furthermore, it is important to note that the phenotype of the H3 S10D mutant cells does not seem to reflect physiological conditions taking place during regular mitoses, indicating that the fraction of Hst2 driving wild type chromosome contraction does not depend on H3 S10 phosphorylation (dashed arrow Figure 7, left panel).
+Rather, it might reflect what happens when both chromosome condensation pathways are hyper-activated, for example under the presence of an artificially long chromosome or in small cells, such as cells grown on a poor carbon source (see below).
+In any case, it is striking that the H3 S10D strain does not show any obvious defects in growth and viability despite causing chromatin compaction and contraction throughout the cell cycle.
+Thus, this constitutively condensed state does not impair access and remodeling of chromatin by the transcription and replication machineries during interphase in any major manner.

 ![Figure 7.](https://cdn.elifesciences.org/articles/10396/elife-10396-fig7-v2.jpg)

 **Figure 7.:** H3 S10 phosphorylation leads to chromatin fiber closure, whereas condensin is required for axial shortening.
-Hst2 is needed for both of these levels of condensation.DOI: http://dx.doi.org/10.7554/eLife.10396.011
+Hst2 is needed for both of these levels of condensation.

 Our kinetic data suggest that chromatin undergoes a number of successive structural changes during anaphase and that compaction precedes contraction.
 In this respect, two models could explain the extended TRP1-LYS4 distance observed in early anaphase cells.
 First, this might simply be due to the fact that the anaphase nucleus is more elongated, allowing for the chromosome arm to reach its real extension without being confined in the normally spherical morphology of late anaphase or G1 nuclei.
 In this scenario, the apparent stretching of the chromosome in early anaphase does not correspond to any rearrangement of the chromatin or changes in contraction, and the impression that contraction follows compaction is an illusion.
 However, previous work has established that residual cohesion between sister chromatids persists during early anaphase and that this actually causes chromosome stretching during early segregation stages (Renshaw et al., 2010; Harrison et al., 2009).
 Thus, a second model would be that maximum contraction is only reached when cohesion is fully resolved, such as to not interfere with cohesion removal.
 This scenario suggests that chromosome contraction indeed needs to be a late anaphase event to complete chromosome segregation, and that perhaps the compaction events that precede play an important role in facilitating cohesion resolution.
 This model is attractive because it might more thoroughly account for the molecular events that are actually taking place during anaphase.
 Understanding how these processes are regulated during early anaphase will be necessary in order to distinguish between the two models.
 However, one definite conclusion that we can already draw is that arm contraction and chromatin compaction undergo relaxation between late anaphase and G1, since these nuclei are not significantly different in size, and hence the effects observed are not due to confinement alone.